 But wait, the gulf between pro and DIY gets wider.
-Professional studios will have custom designed monitoring environment(s) that usually include a floating room, hi-resolution speakers with minimum reflections, and elitist mastering equipment of both the digital and analog variety.
+Professional studios will have custom-designed monitoring environment(s) that usually include a floating room, high-resolution speakers with minimum reflections, and elitist mastering equipment of both the digital and analog variety.
 Oh yes, did I mention that the environment is operated (or should I say commandeered) by an engineer who works the room 12 hours a day, 365 days a year?

 Documentation is preparation!

 I hate to sound like the nagging mastering guy, but it’s vital that you get in the habit of documenting your source tapes!
-Sure, you may tell yourself that you’ll remember what’s on your DAT or CD during mixdown, but time has a tendency to cloud your memory.
+Sure, you may tell yourself during mixdown that you’ll remember what’s on your audio folder or CD, but time has a tendency to cloud your memory.
 A year from now, a box of unmarked tapes will be a nightmare if you’re looking for a particular mix.

 A note to the vinyl people of the world…

 This is very much an article all by itself.
 Audiophile records exist, but mostly in the jazz and classical genres.
-It has been hip-hop and dance that have brought turntables out of storage and back into the hands of people who appreciate how special vinyl can sound.
-Unfortunately, a lot of the engineers who are recording/mixing the more “youth-centric” stuff might be unaware of the limitations of creating vinyl (read more about this in two articles by Scott Dorsey in our resource library!).
+It has been hip hop and EDM that have brought turntables out of storage and back into the hands of people who appreciate how special vinyl can sound.
+Unfortunately, a lot of the engineers who are recording/mixing the more “youth-centric” stuff might be unaware of the limitations of creating vinyl.

 Making vinyl is not like making a 74-minute CD.
 The lathe is a mechanical device that doesn’t deal with 1s and 0s in a digital system.
 Vinyl has limitations because the disks are made with the relationship of program amplitude (level) and side (of the disk) duration in mind.